zhangyijia1979/hierarchical-RNNs-model-for-DDI-extraction/readme.txt

 PreprocessData: the folder that contains three pkl files including train.pkl.gz, test.pkl.gz and vec.pkl.gz,respectively.

-Sourcecode: the folder that contains the source code.
+Sourcecode: the folder that contains the source code and a saved model.

 ============================ QUICKSTART ========================================

-The main requirement of the software is Keras 1.0.2, python 2.7 and numpy.
+The main requirement of the software is Keras 1.0.2, Theano 0.9.0, python 2.7 and numpy.

 User can use hierarchi_Rnns.py to automatic extract DDIs from pkl files which are preprocessed from xml format corpora.

+Since the model contains multiple layer, it generally need some time to train.
+To get the nice result, the epochs is suggested to set as 200.
+If the users have no time or GPU to train model, the saved model in the Sourcecode can be loaded to get an F-score about 0.73.

 Note that user maybe change the path in hierarchi_Rnns.py and three pkl files.